Free, Confidential Support

 The Stepped Care Model is a multi-tier system of programs that seeks to meet students where they are in the change process, while promoting autonomy and empowerment.
-The most effective yet least-resource intensive intervention is offered first; care is stepped up to the next level based on evidence of required need.
-The Stepped Care Model ensures more rapid access to care through single-session walk-in clinics that offer solutions immediately with only minimal assessment.
+The most effective yet least-intensive intervention is offered first, then care is stepped up to the next level based on evidence of required need.
+The Stepped Care Model ensures more rapid access to care through brief screenings and options for single solution-focused sessions that offer solutions immediately with only minimal assessment.

 Emergencies and psychological crises are always considered the highest priority for clinical services.
 Emergencies are defined as any situation involving personal, psychological, or physical trauma including the potential threat to self or others.
 The Buffalo State Counseling Center is staffed by trained mental-health professionals who can assist students in times of personal crisis.

-If you or someone you are assisting is experiencing a life-threatening emergency, and you are off campus, call Crisis Services at 716-834-3131 or 911 immediately; if you are on campus, call The Counseling Center at 716-878-4436 or come directly to The Counseling Center.
+If you or someone you are assisting is experiencing a life-threatening emergency, and you are off campus, call or text Crisis Services at 988 or call 911 immediately; if you are on campus, call the Counseling Center at 716-878-4436 or come directly to the Counseling Center.

 This service is when you meet with a professional counselor for regularly scheduled sessions.
-The sessions are usually limited in number and averages five sessions, since we provide only short term therapy.
+The sessions are usually limited in number and average five sessions, since we typically operate in a short term therapy model.

-In group counseling you will meet with 8-10 other students and professional staff members to discuss common concerns (e.g. relationship issues, eating disorders, stress and anger management).
+In group counseling you will meet with 4-10 other students and professional staff members to discuss common concerns (e.g. relationship issues, managing anxiety or depression, stress).
 For more information about groups, see our Group Counseling page.

 Special Focus Workshops:

 The center offers practical, skills-based workshops on an ongoing basis.
-The themes of these workshops include stress management, sleep health, study skills, anger management, and interpersonal communication skills.
+The themes of these workshops include stress management, sleep health, suicide prevention and crisis intervention, and interpersonal communication skills.
 For examples, see our Workshops page.

 Referral to Community Resources:

-Our services are limited to short-term counseling, typically every-other-week, and weekly groups and workshops.
+Our services are limited to short-term counseling, typically every-other-week, weekly groups, and workshops.
 The Center can help you with a referral to and connection with community services for long-term, more frequent, or more specialized assistance, such as medication management.

 Your Success is Our Priority!